 If you are a minor, your parents may be legally entitled to some information about your therapy.
 I will discuss with you and your parents what information is appropriate for them to receive and which issues are more appropriately kept confidential.

 Ending relationships can be difficult.
 Therefore, it is important to have a termination process in order to achieve some closure.
 The appropriate length of the termination depends on the length and intensity of the treatment.
 I may terminate treatment after appropriate discussion with you and a termination process if I determine that the psychotherapy is not being effectively used or if you are in default on payment, or if a significant conflict of interest arises.
 I will not terminate the therapeutic relationship without first discussing and exploring the reasons and purpose of terminating.
 If therapy is terminated for any reason or you request another therapist, I will provide you with a list of qualified psychotherapists.
 You may also choose someone on your own or from another referral source.

-Should you fail to schedule an appointment for four consecutive weeks, or should you fail to honor three or more appointments without providing 24 hours notice, unless other arrangements have been made in advance, for legal and ethical reasons, I must consider the professional relationship discontinued.
+Should you fail to schedule or honor an appointment for four consecutive weeks, or should you fail to honor three or more appointments without providing 24 hours notice, unless other arrangements have been made in advance, for legal and ethical reasons, I must consider the professional relationship discontinued.
 This does not necessarily make you ineligible to resume a counseling relationship with me, but please expect that I may not have appointments immediately available in my schedule.